Changing the Measurement Units for Your Word Documents (Inches to Centimeters or Vice Versa)

 Do you want to learn more about Microsoft Word?
 Check out our virtual classroom or in-person Word courses >

 To change the measurement system in Microsoft Word from centimeters to inches or to another unit of measure:

 - Click the File tab in the Ribbon.

 - Click Advanced in the categories on the left.

-- Scroll down to the Display group on the right.
+- Scroll down to the Display group in the panel on the right.

 - Beside Show measurements in units of, choose inches, centimeters, millimeters, points or pics from the drop-down menu.